jadelomeiri/cars-api/README.md

 7- explain domain model refactoring - why it made sense now. story about linked resources

+8- test coverage - clover

+9 - how to test & run app

 Note: thinking out loud, to show my way of processing & tackling the problem